Lin-jun-xiang/action-translate-readme/README.md

 ## :green_heart: Must-have, highly recommended
 The plugins to be introduced below are really easy to use!

-The vast majority of them can improve development efficiency, so don't miss them:heart_eyes:
+The vast majority of them can improve development efficiency, so don't miss them :heart_eyes:

 ### Code Runner
 * I believe that those who use VSCode should not be unfamiliar with this plugin!?